Georgia Harrison: Campaigning against sexual abuse

 During the criminal and civil cases, Harrison waived her right to anonymity in order to raise awareness about the impact this type of crime can have on victims.
 Harrison has campaigned to increase the support for women and girls who have faced sexual crimes.

 Harrison's campaigning led to the government's crackdown on image-based abuse through reforms to the Online Safety Act, which passed in October 2023.
 As part of the Women and Equalities Committee, Harrison worked on improving timescales for women who want to report crimes against them.
 Justice Minister Edward Argar said "the true courage shown by Georgia Harrison to tell her story will help empower more victims to come forward and get the justice they deserve."

 Harrison subsequently recalled her experience of becoming a victim of revenge porn in an ITV2 documentary, Revenge Porn: Georgia vs Bear, in March 2023.

 Speaking outside the March 2024 court hearing, Harrison said "nobody has the right to earn money from any crime but to earn so much from image-based sexual abuse is quite frankly abhorrent."

 Harrison has also campaigned for better consent education, partnering with Superdrug for the 'You before Yes' campaign, launching the 'Consent Conversations' campaign with Thames Valley Police aimed at young adults, and supporting primary school workshops.

 Personal life

 In October 2023, Harrison spoke at the Labour Party conference and subsequently revealed she had been in talks with the party over the possibility of standing to be a Member of Parliament for an Essex constituency.

-In April 2025, Harrison announced that she was expecting her first child with her partner, Jack Stacey, with the baby due in November 2025.
+In April 2025, Harrison announced that she was expecting her first child with her partner, Jack Stacey.
+Their daughter was born in October 2025.